srcastillo/TALE-Writer/README.md

 #### TALEN design

   * **Use default design parameters?** Type 'no' to define custom design parameters or 'yes' to proceed.<br>
-    * All default minima and maxima are 15 and 17 bp, respectively.
-Custom limits are between 10 and 25 bp.<br>
+    * Default left/right arm length ranges between 15-16 bp.<br>
+    * Default spacer length ranges are 14-16 bp.<br>
   * **Sequence (5'-to-3'):** Input sequence containing the cut site region.<br>
   * **Target coordinate:** The coordinate within the input sequence that corresponds to the desired cut site.<br>
   * **Save results as CSV file?** Type 'yes' to save the results or 'no' to proceed.<br>
     * **Alphanumeric filename:** Type an alphanumeric filename to save the results<br>
   * **New sequence?** Type 'yes' to try another sequence or 'no' to exit.
+  * **New analysis?** Type 'yes' to perform a new analysis or 'no' to exit.

 #### FusXTBE design

   * **5'-TC-3' or PTC induction?** Choose whether to design base editors against all 5'-TC-3' motifs within a given sequence or for PTC induction.
   * **Use default design parameters?** Type 'no' to define custom design parameters or 'yes' to proceed.<br>
     * Default parameters and limits for custom parameters regarding arms and spacer length are the same as for TALEN design.
     * **Target window**: The script looks for all potential target sites within the protospacer region at least 'n' bp from the target sequence of either TALE repeat array, where 'n' is the target window.
-For example, if the length of the spacer is 16 bp and the target window is 4 bp, target Cs/Gs are searched from the fifth to the twelfth bp within the protospacer.
+For example, if the length of the spacer is 16 bp and the target window is 4 bp, target Cs/Gs are searched from the 5th to the 12th bp within the protospacer.
 The default target window is 4 bp.
 Custom target windows cannot be less than 0 or greater than half the length of the spacer minus 1 bp if spacer length is even or minus 1/2 bp if spacer length is odd.
   * **Sequence (5'-to-3'):** Input sequence containing the target(s) for base editing.<br>
   * **Save results as CSV file?** Type 'yes' to save the results or 'no' to proceed.<br>
     * **Alphanumeric filename:** Type an alphanumeric filename to save the results<br>
   * **New sequence?** Type 'yes' to try another sequence or 'no' to exit.
+  * **New analysis?** Type 'yes' to perform a new analysis or 'no' to exit.

 ### Outputs